Stop before your op

-Smokers in the Vale of York are being encouraged to kick the nicotine habit – especially if they are due to have hospital treatment or an operation; a time when it is even more important to ditch cigarettes for good.
+Smokers who put off taking the Stoptober 28 day stop smoking challenge still have the chance to break the nicotine habit this month – especially if they are due to have hospital treatment or an operation; a time when it is even more important to ditch cigarettes for good.

 Patients that smoke and have surgery are at the greatest risk of complications during or after an operation.
 These include potentially serious complications that can affect the lungs or heart as well as problems related to the general anaesthetic which is vital in the majority of surgical procedures.